-Whether you choose to utilize a pre-built vendor solution or you're starting from scratch — you'll need some level of warehouse design to successfully adopt a new data warehouse and get more from your big data.
+Whether you choose to use a pre-built vendor solution or to start from scratch, you'll need some level of warehouse design to successfully adopt a new data warehouse and get more from your big data.

 Table of Contents